-Where a Team has more than the permitted number of Players on the Playing Surface, the following shall apply:
+Where a Team has more than the permitted number of Players on the Playing Surface and/or the Bench, the following shall apply:

-- a) a field Umpire shall award a Free Kick to the captain or acting captain of the opposing Team, which shall be taken at the Centre Circle or where play was stopped, whichever is the greater penalty against the offending Team; - b) a Fifty Metre Penalty (or Twenty-Five Metre penalty depending on the format) shall then be imposed from the position where the Free Kick was awarded; - c) the Team shall lose all points which it has scored in that quarter up to the time of the count; and - d) the field Umpire shall report the circumstances to the Controlling Body, including the scores at the time.
-The Controlling Body may further determine the matter by reversal of Match result or other sanction as it deems appropriate, including overturning the loss of points prescribed by Law 5.5.3(c).
+- a) a field Umpire shall award a Free Kick to the captain or acting captain of the opposing Team, which shall be taken at the Centre Circle or where play was stopped, whichever is the greater penalty against the offending Team; - b) a Fifty Metre Penalty (or Twenty-Five Metre penalty depending on the format) shall then be imposed from the position where the Free Kick was awarded; - c) the Team shall lose all points which it has scored in that quarter up to the time of the count; and - d) the field Umpire shall report the circumstances to the Controlling Body (here: AFLG Tribunal), including the scores at the time.
+The Controlling Body (here: AFLG Tribunal) may further determine the matter by reversal of Match result or other sanction as it deems appropriate, including overturning the loss of points prescribed by Law 5.5.3(c).